weiweilars/training/a2a_training/1_adk_a2a_agent/README.md

-# ADK-Powered A2A Agent Server - Training Example
+# ADK A2A Agent Server - LLM Integration Training

 An advanced Agent-to-Agent (A2A) protocol compliant server implementation powered by Google's Agent Development Kit (ADK) with Gemini LLM integration and HTTP MCP tool calling capabilities.
 This implementation combines the A2A protocol compliance with powerful LLM reasoning and dynamic tool discovery.

-## A2A Protocol Compliance
+## 📜 A2A Protocol Compliance

 This implementation is fully compliant with the official A2A (Agent2Agent) protocol specification, providing: